Herring-UGAECSE-2920/Class-Instructions/README.md

 ### Calibration

+There are two calibrate mechanisms: Auto Calibrate and Paper Pen Position Calibrate,

+Auto Calibrate determines the mechanical limits of the plotter using X and Y endstop limit switch inputs.

+Paper Pen Position Calibrate determines the fixed paper home position which is used as a reference for valid paper x/y cooridinates.
+In general if your plotter attempts to draw past the paper, this calibration is should stop this from happening.

-Before beginning the Math Mode, you should implement the auto-calibration feature required for determining the pen's position on the paper.
-To calibrate your position on the plotter, you'll need to use the X and Y endstop switches attached to the gantry assembly.
+Before beginning the Math Mode, you should implement the auto-calibration feature and the Paper Pen Position required for determining the plotter and paper limits.

 A letter sized sheet of paper (8.5” x 11”) will be placed on the dotted lines on the plotter platform.
 You will assume 25mm margins on each side of the page.
 The origin or "home" position for your Math Mode and G-Code Mode will be the bottom-left corner of the page, 25mm from the bottom and left side (the bottom left of the margins).

-During the calibration, your plotter will first use the X and Y endstops to navigate to a known position, and then navigate to the "home" position described above.
+Use the Paper Pen Position Calibrate to "set" this position for your code.

 The Y-axis endstop should already be very close to the 25mm limit without additional adjustment.
 The 8.5" x 11" paper will be lined up with the upper left hand side of the silk screening on the base of the plotter, as seen below: